This page is to help you decide about COVID-19 vaccination for your child age 6 months or older.

 - Trometamol (one of the contents in contrast dye used in MRI scans)

 Talk to your child’s doctor before getting the vaccine if your child has had:

 - a severe allergic reaction (anaphylaxis) in the past, including to any other vaccine or medication

-- had myocarditis or pericarditis (inflammation of the heart muscle) after a previous dose of the Pfizer/BioNTech COVID-19 vaccine
+- had myocarditis or pericarditis (inflammation of the heart muscle) after a previous dose of any COVID-19 vaccine

 Side effects in children